Inspiration

 Novanta, Tuscany, Italy

-A farmhouse hotel straight out of a painting in rural Italy.
+A farmhouse hotel straight out of a painting in rural Italy makes an ideal base for solo travel in Tuscany.
 Artistic souls and those who enjoy a chat over dinner will love it here.
 Join chef Jereon as he harvests the kitchen garden and drop some pasta-making hints, hike to nearby mountain villages or just read by the pool in a hammock.
 Amongst the ancient buildings are a treehouse and skylodge, serene and innovative places to stay with the ancient farmhouse as the communal centre.

-Perfect if you like: beautiful scenery, delicious food and sociable meals
+Perfect for solo travellers who love: beautiful scenery, delicious food and sociable meals

 Parador 44, Cardiff